FelixOstwaldt/sql-data-warehouse-project/README.md

 ## Data Flow

 Data flows only in one direction, form the source to Bronze, Silver and then Gold layer.
+Data is transformed in the Silver layer, but the tables are not changed.
+In the Gold layer the data is aggregated to make it more end-user friendly.

 ![Data_Flow](/doc/data_flow.png)

 ## Data Integration

 ![Data_integration](/doc/data_integration.png)